victorscarpes/vspc_numworks/README.md

 To compress the files, run the `source_compressor.py` script at the root of the repo.
 The program will compress all `.py` files on the `Source/` directory and put the outputs on the `Minified/` directory.

-The compression of the file may reduce storage memory it uses but, as a consequence, may generate a script that use more RAM.
-If a given script is already at the calculator's limit, this may cause it to not run properly.
+### RAM optimization

-To control if RAM usage is unchanged, the comment `# keep_ram` can be included at the start of the file to force the compression not to create aditionnal variables, keeping RAM usage the same.
-A caveat of this is that this option has no control over the RAM usage of imported files.
-To make sure that everything works properly, I am going to experiment with it.
+Sometimes, when long literal expressions are used often, one way to reduce the size of the script is to assign those literals to a variable with a shor name and just usa that instead.
+This allows the file to use less characters.
+The problem is that now that literal is stored in RAM.
+If the program is already close to the RAM usage limit, the compression can render the script unusable.
+By default, this type of optmization is not done, but in cases where RAM is not an issue, including the comment `# optmize_ram` anywhere on the script will tell the compressor that this type of optimization can be done.

 ## Global variables naming convention